RetroDECK/RetroDECK/wiki-rtd/docs/wiki_general/configurator.md

 The `RetroDECK Configurator` is a unique multi-use toolbox that exists within RetroDECK to manage/configure/change/reset/edit many aspect of the application and built around the `RetroDECK Framework`.

-The`RetroDECK Configurator` can be found:
+The `RetroDECK Configurator` can be called:

-* In the main menu inside the ES-DE interface
+* By the main menu inside the ES-DE interface (`START` > `RetroDECK Configurator``)

-* From CLI
+* From the `RetroDECK Configurator.desktop` desktop shortcut, available in your application menu.

-* From the `.desktop` desktop shortcut.
+* From CLI by calling `flatpak run net.retrodeck.retrodeck --configurator`

 What follows are the commands you can use inside the Configurator (more commands will be added during development).